 Any sense of normalcy has since been shattered by an intensifying barrage of rebel-launched rockets and mortars, and a tightening siege.

 "You don't go outside unless you need to," said the Aleppo native who described how mortars made of repurposed kitchen gas canisters had landed on two buildings near her house, once killing three members of the same family.
 "You don't know where a rocket will fall."

 Residents of the government-held Sheikh Najjar industrial suburb, to the northeast, described even greater hardships.

 "Power comes only one hour a day," said Imad al-Khal, 63, a commercial director at a textile company.
 "I can't leave my house because I'm afraid it will be ransacked.
 I couldn't go to my job for two weeks because the road was unsafe."

 Aleppo's drinking water is piped in from the Euphrates River, about 80 kilometers (50 miles) to the east.
 Its long route leaves it vulnerable to sabotage.
 UNICEF says opposition groups interrupted supply to the government side more than 40 times in the summer of 2015.

-It was cut again last week, according to Syrian state media, which sent a camera crew to interview passers-by on a bridge overlooking Aleppo's normally meager Queiq River.
+It was cut again this week, according to Syrian state media, which sent a camera crew to interview passers-by on a bridge overlooking Aleppo's normally meager Queiq River.
 On Thursday, teenagers were doing backflips into its swift, clear flow.